 ► Raspberries are an excellent source of B-group Vitamins, and have moderate levels of folate.

-► Raspberries are a good source of many minerals: potassium, copper, manganese, magnesium and iron.
+► Raspberries are an excellent source of many essential minerals such as: manganese, magnesium, potassium, copper and iron.

-► Raspberries have very low levels of fat levels and contain no cholesterol.
+► Raspberries have very small amounts of fat and contain no cholesterol.

 ► While protein levels are low – they are comparable with other berries.